netzo/fresh-netzo/templates/file-upload-portal-fresh/src/readme.md

 # file-upload-portal-fresh

-An open-source source template for 'File Upload Portal'.
+An open-source source template for Netzo.

 ## Configuration